OmniLayer/spec/README.md

 If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), this indicates the user is offering to sell all coins that are available at the time this sell offer is published.
 The amount offered for sale, up to the amount available, will be reserved from the available balance for this address much like any other exchange platform.
 (For instance: If an address owns 100 MSC and it creates a "Sell Order" for at least 100 MSC, then the address's available balance is now 0 MSC, reserving 100 MSC.)
 After the sell offer is published, any coins received by the address are added to its then current available balance, and are not included in the amount for sale by this sell offer.
 The seller could update the sell offer to include these newly acquired coins, see [Change a Coin Sell Offer](#change-a-coin-sell-offer) below.
 Note that the amount reserved as a result of the update is based on the available balance at the time of the update plus the existing sell offer amount not yet accepted at the time of the update.

+The unit price of the sell offer is computed from two of the fields in the transaction message: the "Amount for sale" divided by the "Amount of bitcoins desired".
+Once the unit price is computed, the "Amount of bitcoins desired" value can be discarded.

 An address cannot create a new Sell Mastercoins for Bitcoins offer while that address has an active Sell Mastercoins for Bitcoins offer (one that has not been canceled or fully accepted and full payment received) for the same currency identifier.

 Say you want to publish an offer to sell 1.5 Mastercoins for 1000 bitcoins.
 Doing this takes 34 bytes: